Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 It is a good idea to review the inputs to the task using (``inp``) before running it.

-Radio Frequency Interference (RFI) are the manmade radio band signals that enter the data and are unwanted.
-Signals such as those produced by satellites, aircraft communications are confined to narrow bands in the frequency and will appear as frequency channels that have very high amplitudes.
+Radio Frequency Interferences (RFI) are man-made radio band signals that enter the data and are unwanted.
+Signals such as those produced by FM radio, mobile, satellite and aircraft communications.
+They are confined to narrow bands in frequency and will appear in frequency channels with very high amplitudes.
 It is not easy to remove the RFI from such channels and recover our astronomical signal.
-Thus we will flag the affected channels (may be individual or groups of channels).
-There are many ways to flag RFI - could be done manually after inspecting the spectra or using automated flaggers that look for outliers.
+Thus, we will flag the affected channels (individual or a group of channels).
+There are many ways to flag RFI, such as manually inspecting the spectra or using automated flaggers that look for outliers based on thresholds.

-For the dataset given, upon plotting field id 0 with freq vs amp(data), we see that there is a RFI spike.
-Selecting the data points on the spike (see figure), and look up on the casa log.
+For the tutorial dataset given, upon plotting field ID 0 with freq vs amp(data), we see that there are a few RFI spikes.
+Select a few data points on the spike (see figure), and look up on the casa log.

 .. figure:: /images/abs_line/rfi_spikes.png
    :alt: Plotms screenshot rfi spike 1